Louis Selwyn

-Louis Selwyn is an English actor and film producer.
+Louis Selwyn (born 20th century) is an English actor and film producer.

 He portrayed Martin Downes, the only child of Bet Lynch who, it is implied, is connected to current Coronation Street storylines concerning Laura Neelan.
 He is known for his early roles in the BBC's The Three Musketeers and on stage at The Royal Shakespeare Company, as well as later appearances in the series The Strauss Family as Josef Strauss, and later as Jofre Borgia in The Borgias, both for the BBC.
 He went on to play Mick Jagger in Let the Good Stones Roll with Sara Coward at the Ambassadors Theatre in the West End and on to roles at The Royal National Theatre's Olivier Theatre.
 He released a record, Bind Your Love in Heaven, in 2001 on his own label Quantum Records.

-Louis has since been credited as a Producer on four feature-length films including Evil Never Dies in which he also starred as 'Gordon'.
-He stars in an upcoming Hitchcockian thriller/comedy/horror Heckle, due for release in 2021.
+Selwyn has since been credited as a producer on four feature-length films including Evil Never Dies in which he also starred as 'Gordon'.

+He stars in an upcoming Hitchcockian thriller/comedy horror Heckle, due for release in 2021.

 Stage

-Louis Selwyn began his stage work, as a child actor, with the Royal Shakespeare Company in 1966 in a production of Henry V, Part 2 alongside Malcolm McDowell, Sir Patrick Stewart OBE, Sir Ian Holm CBE and Frances de la Tour.
+Louis Selwyn began his stage work, as a child actor, with the Royal Shakespeare Company in 1966 in a production of Henry V, Part 2, alongside Malcolm McDowell, Sir Patrick Stewart, OBE, Sir Ian Holm CBE and Frances de la Tour.
 He was known to the cast and crew as 'Little Louis'.
 He went on to take another part immediately after the show closed, again at the RSC, but this time on Twelfth Night alongside Dame Diana Rigg under the directorship of Clifford Williams.

-In his early twenties, Selwyn appeared in the West End at the Ambassadors Theatre as Mick Jagger in a production of Rayner Bourton's Let The Good Stones Roll.
+In his early twenties, Selwyn appeared in the West End at the Ambassadors Theatre as Mick Jagger in a production of Rayner Bourton's Let the Good Stones Roll.

-1979 saw Selwyn drawn to The Royal National Theatre, appearing at The Olivier Theatre on four separate productions.
-He played William in As You Like It, directed by John Dexter, alongside Dermot Crowley and Oz Clarke, followed by a role as Messenger in Richard III alongside Michael Beint and Mary Wimbush and directed by Christopher Morahan.
+IN 1979, Selwyn was drawn to the Royal National Theatre, appearing at The Olivier Theatre in four separate productions.
+He played William in As You Like It, directed by John Dexter, alongside Dermot Crowley and Oz Clarke, followed by a role as Messenger in Richard III, alongside Michael Beint and Mary Wimbush and directed by Christopher Morahan.
 The next production that year was Amadeus, appearing alongside Felicity Kendal and Simon Callow and directed by Peter Hall.
-The final production at The Olivier Theatre in December of 1979 was Henrik Ibsen's The Wild Duck alongside Sir Ralph Richardson.
+The final production at the Olivier Theatre in December 1979 was Henrik Ibsen's The Wild Duck, alongside Sir Ralph Richardson.

 Television

-Selwyn began his television career, as a child actor, in 1967 playing the young King Louis in 13 episodes of the series The Further Adventure of the Musketeers for the BBC, followed by further BBC parts that year on Not in front of the children, Merry Go Round and A Hundred Years of Humphrey Hastings.
-In 1968 Selwyn played Roger Perry in a two-part story on Season 6 of the Z Cars series.
+Selwyn began his television career, as a child actor, in 1967 playing the young King Louis in 13 episodes of the series The Further Adventure of the Musketeers for the BBC, followed by further BBC parts that year on Not in Front of the Children, Merry Go Round and A Hundred Years of Humphrey Hastings.
+In 1968, Selwyn played Roger Perry in a two-part story on Season 6 of the Z Cars series.